Analysis: More wheat feeding and pig disease outbreaks pose double threat to China soymeal demand

 "Under current estimates, another 30-40 million tonnes of wheat would go into the feed sector in 2021/22," said a manager with a major wheat trader.

-“But the volume should decline as the government strengthens intervention,” he said, in reference to recent measures taken by authorities to restrict wheat purchases from state reserves and raise minimum auction prices.
+"But the volume should decline as the government strengthens intervention," he said, in reference to recent measures taken by authorities to restrict wheat purchases from state reserves and raise minimum auction prices after local wheat prices in several areas climbed to five-year highs.

 "In the end, it all comes down to prices.
 If corn prices remain high, and it is profitable to use wheat, we will keep using wheat," the manager with the poultry producer said.